 The Great Wall of China

 To kick off we have The Great Wall of China, which, contrary to popular belief, wasn't built to keep the rabbits out.
 The wall is over 21,000 km long, which could be a nice bit of exercise after maxing 20 steps a day from the bed to the fridge.
 If you’re not up to this (and I wouldn’t blame you), you can choose which area you’d like to walk based on your fitness level and what sights interest you the most.
-Each section can vary in entry fee, make sure you are prepared by popping some CNY on your Travel Money Oz Currency Pass.
+Each section can vary in entry fee, make sure you are prepared by grabbing some CNY from Travel Money Oz.

 At number two we have Petra, an ancient city that lies in Jordan’s southwestern desert.
 Dating to around 300 BC, the archaeological site contains tombs and temples carved into pink sandstone cliffs.
 The civilization was built around the sun, so that it would illuminate sacred areas like celestial spotlights.
 Looking for a travel buddy for Petra?
 We recommend any friend who you reckon could do with a bit of a tan after being cooped up inside.